libor-m/ngs-course/07-gtools.rst

 	> windows_fst.tab

 	# Run bedtools groupby command to obtain average values of Fst
-	# (in the globally installed version (2.26) is a bug and groupBy
-	# is not working properly, we compiled older version (2.25)
-	# in sw2 dir and will use it now to run 'groupBy')
 	sort -k4,4 -k1,1 -k2,2n windows_fst.tab |
 	~/sw2/bedtools2/bin/groupBy -i - \
 	-g 4,1,2,3 \